-For some screen printers, using illustrator to separate colors can be overwhelming at times.
-Luckily, the main roadblock people run into is but is over-thinking the process.
-In this video, I will show a simple way to separate a design using some key tools in Illustrator.
+For some screen printers, using Illustrator to separate colors can be overwhelming at times.
+Luckily, the main roadblock people run into is over-thinking the process.
+In this video, Luke Ryerkerk shows a simple way to separate a design using some key tools in Illustrator.

-First, I’ll open up the Illustrator file and make sure my workspace is setup correctly.
-(You could also open a new document and import the Illustrator file).
-I like to use the pre-made Printing and Proofing workspace in Illustrator.
-This sets me up with all the tools I need to do my separations.
-Then, we’ll make sure our art board matches the size of the film we’re printing.
-This helps make sure I am designing and separating only on the size of film I’ll be printing on.
-The final thing I’ll do is make sure my rulers are turned on.
-Press Ctr+R to make sure this is the case.
-Rulers are very useful during separations and design of screen printed artwork.
+First, Luke opens the Illustrator file to make sure the workspace is set up correctly.
+Luke likes to use the premade Printing and Proofing workspace in Illustrator.
+This includes all the tools he needs to do separations.
+Then, Luke makes sure the artboard matches the size of the film he’s printing.
+This helps make sure he is designing and separating only the size of the film he’ll be printing on.
+The final step is to make sure rulers are turned on.
+Press “Ctrl/Command” and “R” to make sure this is the case.
+Rulers are useful during the separations and design of screen printed artwork.

-When I open the file, I first will look at the type/fonts used.
-If you are opening a file with fonts that you do not have you will be prompted by Illustrator to find and install them or replace those elements with existing fonts.
+When Luke opens the file, he takes a look at the type/fonts used.
+If you’re opening a file with fonts you don’t have on your program, you will be prompted by Adobe® Illustrator to find and install them or replace those elements with existing fonts.

 Pro Tip: If you are going to be sending artwork to someone for separation or printing, make sure to convert all text into outlines.
 This will make this step not needed and ensure that your artwork is printed as it was intended.

-Next I will make everything into Spot Colors.
-This is an important step because Spot Colors are what most RIPs (AccuRIP included) use to determine what needs to be printed out on each film.
-You do not have to use the exact color that will be printed as a Spot Color, something close will do.
+Once the program is set up, it’s time to convert everything into spot colors.
+This is an important step because spot colors are what most RIPs use to determine what needs to be printed out on each film.
+You do not have to use the exact color that will be printed as a spot color.
+A color that’s close will do.

-There are all kinds of registration marks you can use and some even built into Illustrator.
-Personally, I like to use my own and recommend you do the same.
-The pre-built ones in Illustrator are more meant for higher details and can sometimes not be easy enough to see.
-I’ve included below links to download Registration Mark Templates in .Ai and PDF formats.
+There are all kinds of registration marks you can use.
+Some are even built into Adobe® Illustrator.
+Luke likes to use his own and recommends printers do the same.
+The pre-built registration marks in Illustrator are meant more for designs with finer detail and can sometimes be tough to see.
+Here is a couple of downloadable Registration Mark Templates in .Ai and PDF formats:

-Once created, we can center the marks with our artwork.
-I like using one registration mark on the top and one on the bottom for smaller prints like left chest, sleeve and tag prints.
-Larger, standard sized prints, I like to use three across the top and three across the bottom.
-This gives me more points to reference for larger designs and definitely helps.
+Once created, center the registration marks with the artwork.
+Luke uses one registration mark on the top and one on the bottom for smaller prints like left chest, sleeve, and tag prints.
+For larger, standard-sized prints, Luke uses three across the top and three across the bottom.
+This gives more points to reference for larger designs and helps when registering for a job.

-We’re now ready to print our films.
-In the video I go through how to print using AccuRIP — a very simple process.
-As long as we have the artwork setup correctly, printing our films will be the easiest part of the process.
-The process may seem daunting for your first time, but sticking to it for a couple of jobs will help make this second nature and extremely easy for you quickly.
-I would recommend you even separate some test designs in this manner to get used to it.
+Once all spot colors are in place, it’s time to print films.
+As long as the artwork is set up correctly, printing the films is the easiest part.
+The separation process may seem daunting the first time, but sticking to it for a couple of jobs will help make this second nature and extremely easy.

-There are all kinds of tips, tricks, and cool ideas out there to help each individual separate artwork in the way that works best for them.
-Please look into some of those ideas as everyone has a different take on separations.
-This guide is meant to give you a base to start from and a way to separate most simple designs.
-We’re also using key principles here that will help you in your overall use of Illustrator as a garment decorator.
+There are all kinds of tips, tricks, and cool ideas out there to help screen printers separate artwork in the way that works best for them.
+Look into some of those ideas, as everyone has a different take on separations.
+Use this guide as a base to start from and find your style as you learn more about the process.